Summer Sessions 2022

 Absences for Summer Session Courses

-No. Absences in the first week (including for military training) will not be counted as excused absences and will be penalized according to each course's attendance policy.
-Your grade may be negatively impacted by unexcused absences.
-As the summer session is short and intensive, missing even one class would be equivalent to missing one week or more of course study in a regular semester.
-Students should carefully consider missing even one class, because of how easy it is to fall behind and miss content needed to succeed in the course.
+Absences in the first week of classes will not be counted as excused absences and will be penalized according to each course's attendance policy.
+As the summer session is short and intensive, missing even one class would be equivalent to missing a week or more of course study in a regular semester.
+Students should carefully re-consider missing even one class, because of how easy it is to fall behind and miss content needed to succeed in the course.